Comprehensive Community-Based Rehabilitation in Tanzania (CCBRT)

 • Funding Stage: Proof of Concept

-Mobility for All: Making Prosthetics Accessible Through Novel 3D Printing Technology
+Mobility for All: Making Prosthetics Accessible through Novel 3D Printing Technology

-Child fitted with lower limb 3D-printed prostheticsThousands of people with disabilities live in three refugee camps and the surrounding communities in Kigoma, Tanzania.
-Faced with financial, material and human resource shortages, people in need of prosthetic limbs cannot access specialized prosthetics and orthotics services.
-Without the appropriate assistive devices or care, people struggle to complete day-to-day tasks, like traveling, collecting food and water, or earning a living.
+Thousands of people with disabilities live in three refugee camps and the surrounding communities in Kigoma, Tanzania.
+Faced with financial, material, and human resource shortages, people in need of prosthetic limbs cannot access specialized prosthetics and orthotics services.
+Without the appropriate assistive devices or care, people struggle to complete day-to-day tasks, like travelling, collecting food and water, or earning a living.

 "Web"www.ccbrt.or.tz